14.3 C

 The term “pint” originates from the Old French word “pinte”, which in turn came from Latin “pincta” meaning “painted,” for marks painted on the side of a container to denote capacity.

-These systems originated from traditional systems of measurement that were used before the widespread adoption of the metric system.
+These systems originated from traditional measurement systems that were used before the widespread adoption of the metric system.
 Even though the metric system is now used in most countries, the pint and other non-metric units are still commonly used in specific contexts, such as serving beer in the UK (Imperial pint) and measuring ingredients in U.S. recipes (U.S. pint).

 Ah, the british imperial system! it was a bit of a shock when I, a german used to the metric system, walked into an english pub and asked for a half-liter of ale. the barman’s bemused “Don’t you mean a pint, mate?” still makes me chuckle. a pint, you see, isn’t a neat 500 milliliters but about 568.
 It’s an amusing puzzle and part of the charm when in britain. ultimately, it’s not about the exact measure but the universal cheer a good beer brings. so, Prosi!
 To the joy of shared differences and a well-poured pint!